 - haemophilic arthropathy occurring in almost all individuals

 - soft tissue haematoma formation may lead to contractures 3

 - serious life-threatening haemorrhage (intracranial, thoracic, abdominal)

 Treatment and prognosis

 Treatment depends on the type, general severity and current clinical state.
-Factor VIII and IX blood product concentrates and recombinant factors can be used.
+Factor VIII and IX blood product concentrate and recombinant factors can be used.

-Prognosis depends on severity and on the presence or absence of transfusion related disease.
+Prognosis depends on the severity and on the presence or absence of transfusion-related disease.
 HIV is a leading cause of death.
 Life expectancy in those without HIV is ~62 years 2.

 - 1. National Heart, Lung, and Blood Institute.
 Hemophilia.
 NHLBI Diseases and Conditions Index.
 Available at http://www.nhlbi.nih.gov/health/dci/Diseases/hemophilia/hemophilia_all.html.